 Christmas is here!
 It’s hard to believe it’s less than one month away.
 Whether you use your Christmas stockings as decoration or you fill them with goodies, they are a staple in most holiday decor.
 Here are a few easy DIY Christmas stockings to hang on your mantle this year.
 These fun stockings require minimal sewing, in fact you could probably even accomplish them without a sewing machine!
 Room for Tuesday used a pre-made stocking as the form for these stockings, making it so easy to achieve the perfect shape.
 Who says all stockings have to have traditional Christmas designs?
 Add an unexpected surprise to your mantle this year with these adorable ice cream stockings by My Poppet Makes.
 You could already have everything you need to create this stocking!
 Seeking Lavender Lane repurposed a dish towel to create a stocking perfect for her home decor.
 You know you have a sweater lying around somewhere that you just never wear.
 Maybe it doesn’t fit, maybe it’s too itchy.
 An Extraordinary Day shares an excellent way to bring you neglected sweater back to life.
 Houseful of Handmade uses a drop cloth to create these personalized stockings.
 This would be a great way to create a uniform look while keeping each stocking unique.
 Although these stockings look more complicated than some, they are great for even the beginner crafter.
 Homemade Ginger uses a free (and super easy) pattern to create these colorful stockings.
 Here is another way to use that old sweater lying around your home.
 Sustain My Craft Habit chose to combine it with festive flannel for her holiday stockings.
 Every child… Read More »

 Thanksgiving is just days away and if you’re anything like me, you aren’t at all prepared.
 Here are a few tablescapes to inspire your Thanksgiving decor.
 A patterned tablecloth is a great way to switch things up without having to invest in new dinnerware.
 This plaid pattern Bless’er House chose for her tablescape is to die for!
+It also serves as a great canvas for other things that go on your dinner table, like the ones I go over in my post on serving tray decoration ideas.
 A few years ago, I decided to add some color to my Thanksgiving decor.
 I still reminisce on how well this design turned out.
 All the details are on my blog, Designers Sweet Spot.
 We love how Fox Hollow Cottage designed her table around this vintage sugar mold.
 It’s the perfect centerpiece to give the table a casual yet sophisticated feel.
 Make sure you take a peak at her cute turkey-themed dinnerware!
+Speaking of turkey, check out the wings on my tutorial on how to create angel wings home decor.
 You’ll definitely want to head over to 2 Bees in a Pod to check out all the adorable details added to this tablescape, including the DIY clay place cards!
 Such a special touch.
 (Plus, wouldn’t they make a cut Christmas ornament after the feast was over?!)
 Most tablescapes are done on long tables with plenty of extra space for decor.
 Which is great, if you have a long table.
 Little Red Brick House didn’t let her small, round table stop her when it came to decorating.
-This simple design is perfect if you’re lacking all that extra table space this year.
-I’m fully aware that this isn’t a tablescape.
-However, this DIY tutorial was too good to pass up!
-I can just picture several of these spaced along your table, or even a larger pumpkin as a centerpiece.
-Wine… Read More »
+This simple design is perfect… Read More »

 Dining rooms are a gathering place for many families.
 You create memories there that can last a lifetime.
 If you’re looking to transform your dining room, here are some rooms to inspire you!
 Hopefully you’ve found some inspiration for you next dining room transformation.
 It can range anywhere from a simple paint change to a full room renovation.
 Are you still looking for more inspiration?
 Check out these similar posts: DIY Sunburst Ceiling Medallion Top 20 Bathroom Transformations Budget Curtains for Any Room Pretty Painted Furniture Roundup 12 Kitchen Tile Backsplashes (That Aren’t All Subway Tile) Remember to pin this post for later!